sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

   failed to deploy
   ```

-- ??
-What do you do with the following error?
+- *What do you do with the following error?
 (I see several of
   these in students as well)

   ```